trolldbois/pytan/EXAMPLES/PYTAN_API/README.MD.md

   * get_all_clients.py: Get all clients
   * get_all_packages.py: Get all packages
   * get_all_actions.py: Get all actions
+  * ask_parsed_question_pick_first_no_results.py: Ask the server to parse the question text 'computer name and ip route details' and choose the first parsed result as the question to run, return right away and do not wait for results to complete/do not get result data at all
+  * ask_parsed_question_pick_first_sse.py: Ask the server to parse the question text 'computer name and ip route details' and choose the first parsed result as the question to run and use server side export when performing a GetResultData
+  * ask_parsed_question_pick_first.py: Ask the server to parse the question text 'computer name and ip route details' and choose the first parsed result as the question to run
+  * ask_manual_question_simple_single_sensor_no_results.py: Ask a manual question using human strings by referencing the name of a single sensor in a string, return right away and do not wait for results to complete/do not get result data at all.
+No sensor filters, sensor parameters, sensor filter options, question filters, or question options supplied.
   * ask_manual_question_simple_multiple_sensors.py: Ask a manual question using human strings by referencing the name of multiple sensors in a list.
 No sensor filters, sensor parameters, sensor filter options, question filters, or question options supplied.
+  * ask_manual_question_simple_single_sensor_sse.py: Ask a manual question using human strings by referencing the name of a single sensor in a string and use server side export when getting result data.
   * ask_manual_question_simple_single_sensor.py: Ask a manual question using human strings by referencing the name of a single sensor in a string.
 No sensor filters, sensor parameters, sensor filter options, question filters, or question options supplied.
   * ask_manual_question_multiple_sensors_identified_by_name.py: Ask a manual question using human strings by referencing the name of multiple sensors and providing a selector that tells pytan explicitly that we are providing a name of a sensor.
 No sensor filters, sensor parameters, sensor filter options, question filters, or question options supplied.
   * ask_manual_question_sensor_with_parameters_and_some_supplied_parameters.py: Ask a manual question using human strings by referencing the name of a single sensor that takes parameters, but supplying only two of the four parameters that are used by the sensor (and letting pytan automatically determine the appropriate default value for those parameters which require a value and none was supplied).
 No sensor filters, sensor parameters, sensor filter options, question filters, or question options supplied.